 A single stage thermostat is required for proper operation.
-Thermostat must have the following terminals: "R", "W", "Y", and "G".
+Thermostat must have the terminals shown in Figure 3 or there equivalent.
 Some electronic thermostats use low voltage from the unit for power for temperature display and programming.
 These electronic thermostats will have a "C" terminal.
 The outdoor unit has color-coded wires for easy connection.
-Using wire nuts, follow FIGURE 3 for proper connections:
+Using wire nuts, follow Figure 3 for proper connections:

-For 4 to 5 Ton Models Only:
+For 4 Ton Models Only:

 A two-stage thermostat is required for proper operation.
-Thermostat should have the following terminals: "R", "W/W1", "Y1", "Y2", and "G".
+Thermostat should have the terminals shown in Figure 4 or there equivalent.
 Some electronic thermostats use low voltage from the unit for power for temperature display and programming.
 These electronic thermostats will have a "C" terminal.
 The outdoor unit has color-coded wires for easy connection.
-Using wire nuts, follow FIGURE 4 for proper connections:
+Using wire nuts, follow Figure 4 for proper connections: